Skip to content

 Once your content is done and you’re ready to share it with the world, you can publish it!
 During publishing, we optimize the Foleon Doc for search engines, fine-tune the imagery, and make it available on a hostname of your choice.
 You can always update a published Foleon Doc at any time by republishing it.

-Read more about hosting possibilities in our article: Hosting Foleon Docs.
+Read more about hosting possibilities in our article: Hosting Foleon Docs

 When you are ready to take your Foleon Doc live, click on Publish in the top right corner of the editor.

+Next, you will see a pop-up with the final Publish button and what your Foleon Doc URL will be.
 When the Foleon Doc is published, the screen will show you the URL and the possibility to republish when a new change has been made.

 Pages